-Red clover is one of those weeds that most of us see in our lawns, gardens, and parks.
-Its purplish flowers stretching up from the ground just begging us to pay attention.
-These delicate flowering globes are powerhouses of nutrition and medicinal benefits.
-The flowers are sweetly flavored and perfectly suited for tea.
-They make skin soothing ointments and more.
-Drying and using red clover is an easy and worthwhile endeavor for your home.
+The red clover plant (Trifolium pratense) is one of those weeds that most of us see in our lawns, gardens, and parks.
+Its purplish flowers stretch up from the ground just begging us to pay attention.

 Drying Red Clover

-Pour 8 ounces of boiling water over 1 Tablespoon dried red clover blossoms.
+Simply pour 8 ounces of boiling water over 1 Tablespoon dried red clover blossoms (or 3 Tablespoons Fresh).
 Let steep for 10 minutes.
-Strain and enjoy.
+Sweeten if desired, then strain and enjoy.

 Who Should Avoid Red Clover